 One of the strangest phenomena that have been reported is that many visitors to the park experience an odd sensation if they lie down on the grass.
 They say that after lying down for a short time they feel as though they are unable to stand up.
 It is almost as though some unseen force is holding them down.

 The residents who live in the homes that border the park also say that they have experienced strange occurrences in their homes ranging from shadow figures and poltergeist activity to the confused wandering spirits that were reported by the residents back in the 1890s when the bodies were exhumed.

 There are so many tales of paranormal activity in Cheesman Park, and with some 2000 corpses still under the ground and thousands more graves having been desecrated there are plenty of spirits hanging around.
 The majority of these are simply lost souls confused that their eternal rest has been disturbed and as such they tend to roam the park not really interacting with the living.
 However, there is one particular spirit nicknamed Slackjaw who is much more chatty than most!
 One eyewitness account of a meeting with Slackjaw describes the male entity as a pale, thin man with a broken jaw who is dressed in a blood soaked, torn hospital gown.
 The witness believed this to be a living man at the time when he approached asking for a cigarette.
 He then proceeded to ask if the people has seen them and lifting the hospital gown showed serious stab wounds before indicating that he was looking for the men responsible.
 When the witnesses asked if he was supposed to be in hospital the man replied that they threw him out because he had no money to pay for treatment.
 The man then disappeared and they realised they had in fact been conversing with a ghost!
 It is said that Slackjaw roams the park every night in search of his killers.

 What do you think?
-With this much paranormal activity around is Cheesman Park a candidate for one of the most haunted places in Colorado?
+With this much paranormal activity, Cheesman Park is certainly one of the most haunted places in Denver, CO.